Mico27/GBS-copyBkgSubWinPlugin/README.md

 # GBS-copyBkgSubWinPlugin
- Plugin for partialy copying a scene to the overlay or background
+ Plugin for partialy copying a scene to the overlay or background Also added events to set background/overlay tiles individualy

 if you are using GBS v4 use the v4 plugin version